wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/6-configure-audio-conferencing.md

 You must first have Communications Credits configured to acquire and use a toll-free conferencing number.

 > [!TIP]
-> TIP: Toll free numbers only operate within each country/region.
+> Toll free numbers only operate within each country/region.
 For example, your users won't be able to call an Australian toll-free number outside of Australia.

 Firstly, you must acquire a new toll-free service number from Microsoft.

 You can then assign it to the Conference Bridge Service by performing the following steps:

-- Navigate to the Microsoft Teams admin center at [https://admin.microsoft.com](https://admin.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.microsoft.com](https://admin.microsoft.com/).

-- Select **Meetings** and **Conference bridges**.
+1. Select **Meetings** and **Conference bridges**.

-- Select **Add** and select **Toll free number**.
+1. Select **Add** and select **Toll free number**.

-- Select the configured phone number and select **Apply**.
+1. Select the configured phone number and select **Apply**.

 As with the toll number, you can optionally define the default and alternate languages.